-Public scoping opportunities are designed to provide opportunities to offer comments on the proposed project.
+Public scoping opportunities are designed to provide opportunities to Start Printed Page 16567offer comments on the proposed project.
 Interested individuals and groups are encouraged to present comments on the environmental issues they believe should be addressed in the SEIS consistent with NEPA and its implementing regulations.

 During this public scoping period, the Department also plans to use the scoping process to help identify consulting parties and historic preservation issues for consideration consistent with Section 106 of the NHPA and its implementing regulations (36 CFR Part 800).